Code-Institute-Submissions/wierdlygoodcoder-project1bookhobby_MarResub/README.md

 ![bug1](https://user-images.githubusercontent.com/95313496/152337225-caf7d5dc-6986-4086-a827-c8b2eba76eed.png)

 **Unsolved Bugs**
-- form does not need you to have an email address to complete it even though i have it as required.
+- form does not need you to have an email address to complete it even though I have it as required.

 ## Validator Testing
 **HTML**
    - no errors found when passing through w3c html validation -
 **CSS**
-   - no errors found when passng through W3C css validation.
+   - no errors were found when passing through W3C CSS validation.

 **Accessibility**
-   - i confirmed that the colors and fonts are easy to read and accessible by running through lighthouse in the devloper tools.
+   - I confirmed that the colors and fonts are easy to read and accessible by running through the lighthouse in the developer tools.
  ![assecciblity](https://user-images.githubusercontent.com/95313496/152346192-0501d76e-5be3-43fa-aeec-11e3317bcc29.png)

 **Deployment**
 - The site was deployed using git hub pages. the steps to deploy are as follows:
-   - In github repository navigate to the settings tab
+   - In the GitHub repository navigate to the settings tab
    - Form source section drop-down menu select the master branch
    - one on the master branch has been selected, the page provided the link